-1 Module 3: 2 Procedures Before the Hearing 3 4 5 6 Training Module 3 addresses the following topics: 7 Avoiding Conflicts of Interest 8 Organizational Meeting of the Value Adjustment Board 9 Prehearing Checklist for the Value Adjustment Board 10 Requirements for Petition Form and Filing Fee 11 Persons Authorized to Sign and File Petitions 12 Procedures for Duplicate and Unauthorized Petitions 13 Procedures for Late Filed Petitions 14 Acknowledgment of Timely Filed Petitions 15 Requirements for Filing and Service of Documents 16 Prohibition of Ex Parte Communication 17 Representation of the Taxpayer 18 Procedures for Scheduling Hearings 19 Procedures for Notifying the Parties of the Scheduled Hearing 20 Procedures for Rescheduling Hearings 21 Procedures for the Exchange of Evidence 22 Petitions Withdrawn, Settled, or Acknowledged as Correct 23 Non-Appearance and Summary Disposition of Petitions 24 Legislation Affecting Certain Board Petitions 25 26 27 Learning Objectives 28 After completing this training module, the learner should be able to: 29 30 Identify and avoid conflicts of interest 31 Recognize the requirements for the Board organizational meeting under Rule 12D-32 9.013(1), F.A.C.
-33 Identify the components of the Board's prehearing checklist 34 Select the correct components for a completed petition form 35 Recognize the requirements and procedures for a late filed petition 36 Identify the requirements for the filing and service of documents 37 Recognize ex parte communication and its remedies 38 Identify the procedures and requirements for scheduling hearings 39 Select the correct elements for a notice of hearing 40 Recognize the conditions for rescheduling hearings 41 Recognize the procedures for the exchange of evidence 42 Identify the correct procedure for handling withdrawn or settled petitions 43 Recognize the conditions for a summary disposition of a petition 44 Identify the conditions under which a written decision must be produced 45
+1 2 Module 3: 3 Procedures Before the Hearing 4 1 1000000 2010 0 110 1100 119 5 6 Training Module 3 addresses the following topics: 7 Avoiding Conflicts of Interest 8 Organizational Meeting of the Value Adjustment Board 9 Prehearing Checklist for the Value Adjustment Board 10 Requirements for Petition Form and Filing Fee Requirements for Petition Form and Filing Fee 11 Persons Authorized to Sign and File Petitions Single Isint Petition by a Condeminium Association of Condeminium Associat 12 13 14 Single Joint Petition by a Condominium Association, a Cooperative Association, or a Homeowners' Association on Behalf of Association Members Who Own Units or Parcels 15 Procedures for Duplicate and Unauthorized Petitions 16 Procedures for Late Filed Petitions 17 Acknowledgment of Timely Filed Petitions 18 Requirements for Filing and Service of Documents 19 Prohibition of Ex Parte Communication 20 Representation of the Taxpayer 21 Procedures for Scheduling Hearings 22 Procedures for Notifying the Parties of the Scheduled Hearing 23 Procedures for Rescheduling Hearings 24 Procedures for the Exchange of Evidence 25 Petitions Withdrawn, Settled, or Acknowledged as Correct 26 Non-Appearance and Summary Disposition of Petitions Logiclation Affecting Contain Reard Potitions 27 28 Legislation Affecting Certain Board Petitions 20 29 Learning Objectives 30 31 After completing this training module, the learner should be able to: 31 32 After completing this training module, the learner should be able to.
+33 Identify and avoid conflicts of interest 34 Recognize the requirements for the Board organizational meeting under Rule 12D- 35 9.013(1), F.A.C.
+36 Identify the components of the Board's prehearing checklist 37 Select the correct components for a completed petition form 38 Recognize the requirements and procedures for a late filed petition 39 Identify the requirements for the filing and service of documents 40 Recognize ex parte communication and its remedies 41 Identify the procedures and requirements for scheduling hearings 42 Select the correct elements for a notice of hearing 43 44 Recognize the conditions for rescheduling hearings Recognize the precedures for the evaluation of evidence.
+44 45 Recognize the procedures for the exchange of evidence Identify the correct procedure for handling withdrawn or settled potitions. +0 Identify the correct procedure for handling withdrawn or settled petitions

+- Recognize the conditions for a summary disposition of a petition - Identify the conditions under which a written decision must be produced